levs08/gremlin-janitor/README.md

 > Sent a message to guild chat but has not yet linked their Discord account.

-It was repetitive, annoying, and exactly the kind of thing that makes me ask, **“Why are we still doing this by hand?”**
+It was repetitive, annoying, and exactly the kind of thing that makes me ask, **“How can I eliminate this annoyance?”**

 Deleting the message was the easy part.
 The more interesting problem was figuring out how to delete the *right* message without creating a bot that could cheerfully eat something it shouldn't.